GutstheHawk/GTCraft/README.md

 Simply download the NewMain branch to your PC and launch the GTCraft.exe file inside of the Application folder.\

 **Controls:**
-- Move player: WASD keys and mouse movement
+- Move Player: WASD keys and mouse movement
-- MoveUp and Down: Space and Shift keys
+- Move Up and Down: Space and Shift keys
 - Remove Block: Left Click
 - Place Block: Right Click
 - Open Inventory: E key